Abidstic/MovieList/README.md

 # MovieList

-A simple movie listing console application using java.
-User can get registered, they can add movies, get deatils , add favourite, remove favourite etc.
+A simple movie listing console application using **Java**.

+## Functionalities:

+- Users can register.
+- Add movies.
+- Get movie details.
+- Add to favorites.
+- Remove from favorites.